 Keeping Mediterranean traditions alive at Savina Artisan centre

 What is also very special at the Magro Food Village is the fact that you can actually view artisan food in the making.
-Depending on what the production for the day is, we might get to watch either cheeselets, chutneys, sun-dried figs, olive oils, honey or jam being made.
+Depending on what the production for the day is, we might get to watch either cheeselets, chutneys, sun-dried figs, olive oils, honey or jam being crafted.
 This part of the tour, in the Savina Creativity Centre, is proof of Magro Brothers’ passion for traditional local food.
-All the products are local products and made with only the best ingredients.
+All the products are typically Maltese and made with only the best ingredients.
 You will also be able to watch traditional crafts such as lace-making and candle-making.
 At the Savina Centre you will also be able to sample the food and dairy products…which are well liked by both locals and visitors.
 If you have any questions you can ask the staff as they are very knowledgeable in their work and obviously you may also opt to take a product home with you to remind you of Gozo’s tastes and traditions.
 The Savina Artisan Centre is open seven days a week and no pre-booking is required.
 Entrance is free of charge.

 Book a 1 hour free of charge tour to view the Magro Food Village which includes Magro processing plant, the cheese making Centre and the Savina Artisan Centre.
 A tour leader will guide the group around the premises.
 All tours need to be pre booked.
 A small token will be given to all visitors.
 Alternative, one can stop at the Savina Artisan Centre for a quick taste of this experience of Savina.

-The regular tours are carried out as follows:
+The regular tours are usually carried out as follows: